Sheila A. Weinberg, Founder & CEO

 Bill Bergman, Director of Research

 Bill Bergman serves as Truth in Accounting's Director of Research.
 He is responsible for identifying, collecting and managing State Data Lab's database.
 This database provides healthy context for understanding state and local government financial conditions.
 Bill also leads our federal projects.
 Bill has written more than 400 articles at "Bill's Blog."
 Bill teaches finance courses at Loyola University Chicago.
 He has more than 30 years of financial market experience, including thirteen years as an economist and policy analyst at the Federal Reserve Bank of Chicago.
 Bill earned an M.B.A. and an M.A. in public policy from the University of Chicago in 1990.

 Shawn Cruce is a Data Research Manager with Truth in Accounting and its State Data Lab project.
 His responsibilities include coordination of interns, project planning, data review, and publication editing.
 He also oversees TIA's "Financial State of the States" project.
 Shawn earned both a B.B.A. and M.S. in accounting from Loyola University Chicago.
 He is currently pursuing the title of certified public accountant (CPA).

-Kate Scott Daly is the Operations and Communications Manager at Truth in Accounting.
-She is responsible for updating content on the Truth in Accounting and State Data Lab websites, as well as managing communication interns throughout the year.
-Additionally, Kate organizes the hundreds of data points for the FSOS and FSOC.
+Kevin Hoffman is the Communications Manager at Truth in Accounting.
+He is responsible for updating content on the Truth in Accounting and State Data Lab websites, as well as managing communication interns throughout the year.
+Additionally, Kevin organizes the hundreds of data points for the FSOS and FSOC.

 Grace Zhang, Research Analyst